Albion Online Return Rate Explained

 What is the return rate in Albion Online?

 Return rate is the percentage of raw materials you get back from a craft.
 Every city crafting station gives a base 15% return.
 Meaning roughly 15% of the ingredients you spend on a craft are refunded to you.
-Specialization levels, city bonuses, and focus spend all stack on top of this base to push your effective return rate much higher.
+City specialty bonuses, focus spend, and daily city bonuses all stack on top of this base to push your effective return rate much higher.

 How much does specialization actually add to return rate?